JacksonKuo/blog/_posts/2026-5-27-gh-org-secret-descope.markdown

 }
 ```

-Weirdly, it looks like right now the only way to change the visiblity is manually or via an undocumented call using a bummed `authenticity_token`.
+Weirdly, it looks like right now the only way to change the visiblity is manually or via an undocumented call using a bummed cookie + `authenticity_token`.

 There's a bunch of changes coming via the GitHub Actions 2026 Security Roadmap: [https://github.blog/news-insights/product-news/whats-coming-to-our-github-actions-2026-security-roadmap/](https://github.blog/news-insights/product-news/whats-coming-to-our-github-actions-2026-security-roadmap/).
 However, i don't think there's anything that fixes this directly.

 # Solution
-I guess the step-by-step to change the visibility from `all` or `private/internal` to `selected`:
+I guess the step-by-step to change the visibility from `all` or `private/internal` to `selected` is:

 * Manual
-    * clickops change visibility
+    * change visibility clickops
-    * clickops the selected repos
+    * update selected repos
+        * clickops
+        * call `set-selected-repositories-for-an-organization-secret` once, as this call deletes the existing repo list
-* Session token riding
+* Session Riding
+    * get cookie
-    * handling CSRF
+    * handle CSRF
     * maybe automate using playwright, ugh
+    * update selected repos
-    * use `add-selected-repository-to-an-organization-secret` multiple times or...
+        * call `add-selected-repository-to-an-organization-secret` multiple times
-    * use `set-selected-repositories-for-an-organization-secret` once, as this call deletes the existing repo list
+        * call `set-selected-repositories-for-an-organization-secret` once, as this call deletes the existing repo list

 # References
 [^1]: [https://docs.github.com/en/graphql/reference/mutations](https://docs.github.com/en/graphql/reference/mutations)